Noah009/p2.Noah.Brun/README.md

 <br> </br> <br> </br>
 # Mirror Implementation
-Note: The mirrow is soley focused on the design aspect rather than pratical application, as such dates, weather, health, etc. should not be taken as accurate information.
+Note: The mirror is soley focused on the design aspect rather than pratical application, as such dates, weather, health, etc. should not be taken as accurate information.

 <br> </br>